slatedocs/slate/source/index.html.md

 # Introduction

-Welcome to the EventHero API!
+## Send your participant data to EventHero for on-site management and event analytics

+### Simple Integration with Your Event Registration System

+Your EventHero account has the ability to receive changes from your registration system whenever a change occurs to your event.
+For a complete list of current registration system integrations, see our [Partner Directory].

+If your registration system is not listed contact us - or connect it yourself using our API.

-This API documentation page is created from [EventHero API Docs repository](https://github.com/eventhero/api-docs).
+This API documentation page is created from the [EventHero API Docs repository].

 Feel free to log Issues or submit Pull Requests with improvements.

+Unable to implement webhooks?
+Already have a REST API?
+[Contact us].

 # Endpoint